Tonic-Box/JStudio/README.md

 2. **Navigate**: Use the class tree on the left to browse packages and classes
 3. **View code**: Double-click a class to open it, use View menu to switch between Source/Bytecode/IR/Hex
 4. **Analyze**: Use Analysis menu for call graphs, dependencies, cross-references, etc.
+5. **Debug**: Right-click a method → Debug Method to launch the bytecode debugger
+6. **Execute**: Right-click a method → Execute Method to run with custom arguments
+7. **Deobfuscate**: Use Tools → Deobfuscation to detect and decrypt obfuscated strings
-5. **Transform**: Use Scripting menu to open the script editor for custom transformations
+8. **Transform**: Use Scripting menu to open the script editor for custom transformations

 ## Keyboard Shortcuts